KelvynValle/matheval/README.md

-# matheval - Javascript arithmetic expression evaluator.
+# matheval - Javascript arithmetic expression evaluator 📚✖️➕➗🔢
 ## Matheval?
 What?
 Yes.
 Matheval.
 This is a small javascript project focused in allow you and me to safely evaluate arithmetic expressions in strings, returning a float as result.
 Yes, without the ill-spoken Javascript's eval.
-## But...
+## 🤔 But...
 Why would I use it?
 Mmmm...
 I don't know.
 But if you need to evaluate an arithmetic expression from a string, certainly it will be useful.
 With Matheval.js you can interpret math expressions in strings easily and safely, in a free and open source approach.
-## How can I implement it?
+## 📐 How can I implement it?
 **Step 1**: Download mathEval.js

 Did you download?
 So, just move the file to your project's directory.